Rhaphidophora hayi is an exotic plant that has a unique climbing pattern. It is sure to amaze your mind with its easy-to-care guide.

 Overview of Rhaphidophora Hayi

-Rhaphidophora hayi is also called the “shingle plant” because they produce aerial roots on their stem and climb on any vertical surface.
+Rhaphidophora hayi is also called the “shingle plant” because they produce aerial roots on its stem and climb on any vertical surface.

 Let’s look at the basic overview of this plant.